GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Introduction

-We extensively evaluate GoViG on the proposed \textit{R2R-Goal} dataset, integrating synthetic trajectories from R2R-CE~\cite{krantz_vlnce_2020} and HA-R2R~\cite{dong2025ha} with real-world egocentric videos from GO Stanford, ReCon~\cite{hirose2018gonet}, and HuRoN~\cite{hirose2023sacson}, each meticulously annotated with natural language instructions.
-Our interleaved reasoning strategy achieves superior performance on the unseen validation set, obtaining state-of-the-art BLEU-4 (0.33) and CIDEr (0.20) scores (Table~\ref{tab:sota_instruction_comparison}).
-Moreover, it attains a BLEU-4 of 0.27 in zero-shot cross-domain evaluations (Table~\ref{tab:sota_cross-domain_instruction_comparison}), outperforming existing baselines and underscoring the robust generalization capabilities.
+We extensively evaluate GoViG on proposed \textit{R2R-Goal} dataset, integrating synthetic trajectories from R2R-CE~\cite{krantz_vlnce_2020} and HA-R2R~\cite{dong2025ha} with real-world egocentric videos from GO Stanford~\cite{hirose2018gonet}, ReCon~\cite{shah2021rapid}, and HuRoN~\cite{hirose2023sacson}, each meticulously annotated with natural language instructions.
+Our interleaved reasoning strategy achieves superior performance with BLEU-4 (0.32) and CIDEr (0.20) scores on validation (Table~\ref{tab:sota_instruction_comparison}).
+Moreover, it attains a BLEU-4 of 0.27 in zero-shot cross-domain evaluations (Table~\ref{tab:sota_cross-domain_instruction_comparison}), showing robust generalization capabilities.

-Our contributions can be summarized as follows: \begin{itemize} \item We formally propose Goal-Conditioned Visual Navigation Instruction Generation (GoViG), a new task generating precise navigation instructions solely from egocentric initial and goal observations, without privileged inputs. \item We systematically decompose GoViG into two subtasks—Navigation Visualization and Instruction Generation with Visual Cues—and integrate them within a unified autoregressive multimodal large language model optimized with tailored training objectives. \item We introduce and evaluate two multimodal reasoning strategies (One-Pass and Interleaved) designed to enhance spatial accuracy and linguistic coherence through global and iterative visual-linguistic reasoning. \item We release the R2R-Goal dataset, a comprehensive benchmark combining synthetic and real-world navigation scenarios.
-Extensive empirical evaluations validate our method's superior instruction generation performance and robust cross-domain generalization. \end{itemize}
+Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=0.8em,itemsep=1pt,topsep=1pt] \item We formally propose Goal-Conditioned Visual Navigation Instruction Generation (GoViG), a new task generating precise navigation instructions solely from egocentric initial and goal observations, without privileged inputs (Sec.~\ref{sec:task}). \item We systematically decompose GoViG into two subtasks: Navigation Visualization and Instruction Generation with Visual Cues, and integrate them within a unified autoregressive MLLM optimized with tailored training objectives (Sec.~\ref{sec.mllm_training}). \item We introduce and evaluate two multimodal reasoning strategies (One-Pass and Interleaved) designed to enhance spatial accuracy and linguistic coherence through global and iterative visual-linguistic reasoning (Sec.~\ref{sec.mllm_inference}). \item We release the R2R-Goal dataset, a comprehensive benchmark combining synthetic and real-world navigation scenarios.
+Extensive empirical evaluations validate our method's superior instruction generation performance and robust cross-domain generalization (Secs.~\ref{sec:dataset}, \ref{sec:experiment}). \end{enumerate}